 - appear indifferent to what others think of them (not in the sense of feeling confident without others’ validation; rather, it’s a matter of total disinterest in other people)

 Like any personality disorder, symptoms begin early and are well established by adulthood, and cause significant functional impairment and/or distress.
 The disorder is consistent over time, even more so than other personality disorders.
-It occurs in 3-5% of the population.
+It occurs in less than 5% of the population, with no difference in prevalence between males and females.

 Schizotypal personality disorder

 Schizotypal PD is sort of like schizophrenia lite.
-It’s thought to be quite biologically based, and is more common when there is a family history of some form of psychotic disorder.
+It’s thought to be quite biologically based, and it’s more common when there is a family history of some form of psychotic disorder.
+Trauma may contribute to the development of the disorder in people who have a genetic vulnerability.
+A number of genes have been identified that may play a role, including the COMT Val158Met polymorphism, which encodes for an enzyme involved in the metabolism of neurotransmitters like dopamine.

 - decreased ability to function in social relationships, with intense discomfort and lack of understanding of social cues